 Land and building leases consist of the Corporate office building with parking bays, explosives storage and handling facility, maintenance workshop and land where the Emulsion Plant is located.
-Expiry of the leases range from 2 months to 6 years with varying terms around rate adjustments and extension options.
+Expiry of the leases range from 1 to 3 years with varying terms around rate adjustments and extension options.

-Motor vehicle leases relate to light vehicles used by operations personnel with expiry ranging from 2 to 3 years.
+Motor vehicle leases relate to light vehicles used by operations personnel with expiry ranging from 1 to 3 years.
 The rentals are fixed with no option to extend.

-Computer equipment lease relates to the photocopiers with expiry of 3 years.
+Computer equipment lease relates to the photocopiers with expiry of 2 years.
 Rentals are fixed with no further option to extend.